 The EPA also has information on the Lead-Safe Certification Program.
 Your firm must be certified and employees must also be trained.

 Having this all in mind, there are still companies that are not certified and continue to operate without training or certifications without also knowing the potential harm.
 Renovation activities that include sanding, cutting and demolition can create lead dust and chips that can contaminate a home’s surface.
-When families and workers are expose to the debris, they can begin to see damaging effects to their health.
+When families and workers are exposed to the debris, they can begin to see damaging effects to their health.